McGuire00/LoanStreet/README.md

   - To fill database with dummy data run "node seed.js"

 - Now, run the web server using "node app.js" ("npm run DevStart" to run with nodemon for live updates).
-Visit http://localhost:3000/ and you will see a message saying "Hello"
+Visit http://localhost:3000/ and you will see a message saying "Welcome"

 # Instaling and Running Client